Miomir Mugoša: Biography

 Mugoša worked in the emergency service of the health center and at the Surgery Clinic of the Clinical Center in Montenegro.
 He performed a duty of the Director of the Clinical Center in Montenegro in the period of 1996–97.
 Mayor Mugoša is the minister with the longest service in the Government of Montenegro - from 1990 to November 2000 he covered the position of the Minister of Health with the exception of 3 months during which he acted as the Minister of Labor and Social Welfare.

 Mugoša has been a member of the Democratic Party of Socialists of Montenegro (DPS) since its founding.
-He is a member of the main board of DPS in Donja Gorica.
+He was a member of the main board of DPS in Donja Gorica.

 He lives in Podgorica at Mareza in a family house, on the property of his ancestors.

 Mugoša was recently involved in scandal with abusive behavior regarding journalist of local newspaper Vijesti Mihailo Jovović.
 According to some sources the journalist of "Vijesti" Jovovic was beaten and his redactor was also involved.

 On September 13, 2006, Mugoša was reelected to manage the municipality of Podgorica for a second term.
 In 2010, while DPS failed to win absolute majority of seats in Podgorica local assembly, he managed to obtain support from two opposition delegates, and secure a third term in the office.
 His mandate ended on June 24, 2014, and DPS chose not to appoint him as a candidate for a fourth term.